Updated

 - Kidnapping (CRS 18-3-301 and CRS 18-3-302)

-Below our Denver Colorado criminal defense attorneys explain:
+Below, our Denver Colorado criminal defense attorneys will explain:

-- 1. When can one make a citizen’s arrest in Colorado?
+- 1. When can I make a citizen’s arrest in Colorado?

 - 2. What are common legal defenses to a charge under CRS 16-3-201?

-1. When can a person make a citizen’s arrest in Colorado?
+1. When can I make a citizen’s arrest in Colorado?

-The law immunizes private people from criminal charges that would typically follow from the force they used making the arrest.
+The law immunizes you from criminal charges and civil liability that would typically follow from the force you used to make the arrest.

-A crime is considered to be in the presence of citizens if they can directly see or sense it.
-It is also in a citizen’s presence if there is probable cause to suggest the crime is ongoing or just completed.
+A crime is considered to be in your presence if you can directly see or sense it.
+It is also in your presence if there is probable cause to suggest the crime is ongoing or just completed.
+Or as the Colorado Supreme Court stated, “The ‘in presence’ requirement is met if the arrestor observes acts which are in themselves sufficiently indicative of a crime in the course of commission.”1

 - David is in the lobby of a police station.
-Ray gets away from the police and runs, which is a crime.
-David hears someone yelling “stop that man!” and tackles him in a fight.1
+Ray gets away from the police and runs, which is a Colorado crime.
+David hears someone yelling “stop that man!” and tackles him in a fight.

 - A security guard sees Roseanne leaving with a large coat covering a computer.
 The guard tells her to sit down and keeps her from leaving.
 He calls the police.2

-- Ken and his son learn that their neighbor robbed a store.
-They break into his apartment, put handcuffs on him, and bring him to the police.3
+Example: Ken and his son learn that their neighbor sells controlled substances.
+They break into his apartment, put handcuffs on him, and bring him to the police.
+This is an illegal citizen’s arrest because Ken and his son did not witness the drug sale.3

 Anyone who is not an on-duty police officer is considered a private citizen.
 This means off-duty police officers can make citizen’s arrests.
-It also means a law enforcement officer outside his or her own jurisdiction can make a citizen’s arrest.
+It also means a law enforcement officer outside their own jurisdiction can make a citizen’s arrest.

 Example: Ralph is an undercover peace officer with the Boulder Police Department.
 He arrests a store owner for buying stolen items.
 Ralph does not realize that the store is 12 feet over the town line.
 The arrest is a citizen’s arrest under CRS 16-3-201.4

-A private person can use non-deadly force to make a citizen’s arrest under Colorado law.
-This amount of force has to be reasonable and appropriate to the situation, though.
-It cannot be more than what is reasonably believed to be necessary to make the arrest or prevent an escape.5
+You can use non-deadly force to make a citizen’s arrest under Colorado law.
+However, this amount of force has to be reasonable and appropriate to the situation.
+It cannot be more than what is reasonably believed necessary to make the arrest or prevent an escape.5

-A private person can only use deadly force to make a citizen’s arrest in very rare cases.
-They have to reasonably think deadly physical force is necessary to defend themselves or someone else from deadly harm.
+Therefore, you can only use deadly force to make a citizen’s arrest in very rare cases.
+You have to reasonably think deadly physical force is necessary to defend yourself or someone else from deadly harm.

 Example: David is standing in the lobby of the police station when Ray runs past.
 David hears someone shout “stop that man!”
 Rather than running after Ray, David draws a pistol and shoots him.
 David’s citizen’s arrest has used excessive force.